mainmatter/mainmatter.com/_posts/2022-05-12-journey-of-a-junior-software-engineer.md

 Et voilá!
 I hope the Inês from the future will look back at this and see how much she progressed!
 As for my fellow, junior software engineers, I hope this helped you in some way.
-Feel free to share your challenges and progress with me ☺️ Keep learning & stay curious!
+Feel free to share your challenges and progress with me.
+🙂 Keep learning & stay curious!